-- Fails to appear for any test within a reasonable time, as determined by the employer, consistent with applicable DOT agency regulations, after being directed to do so by the employer. - Fails to remain at the testing site until the testing process is complete; provided that an applicant who leaves the testing site before the testing process commences for a pre-employment test is not deemed to have refused the test.
-The testing process commences once the applicant has been provided the specimen collection cup. - Fails to provide a urine specimen for any drug test required by 49 CFR Part 655 or DOT agency regulations, if the employee leaves after the testing process has commenced. - Fails to provide an adequate amount of saliva or breath for any alcohol test required by 49 CFR Part 655 or DOT agency regulations.
-An applicant, in the case of a preemployment test, who does not provide an adequate amount of breath or saliva because he or she has left the testing site before the testing process commences is not deemed to have refused to test. - In the case of a directly observed or monitored collection in a drug test, fails to permit the observation or monitoring of the provision of a specimen. - Fails or declines to take a second test the employer or collector has directed. - Fails to provide a sufficient amount of urine when directed, unless it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure to provide. - Fails to provide a sufficient breath specimen, and the physician has determined, through a required medical evaluation, that there was no adequate medical explanation for the failure. - Fails to undergo an additional medical examination, as directed by the MRO as part of the verification process, or as directed by the Designated Employer Representative (DER) concerning the evaluation part of the "shy bladder" procedures in 49 CFR Part 40, subpart I. - Fails to sign the certification at Step 2 of the alcohol testing form (ATF). - Fails to cooperate (e.g., refuse to empty pockets when so directed by the collector, fail to wash hands after being directed to do so by the collector) or otherwise interferes with any part of the testing process. - Is reported by the MRO as having a verified adulterated or substituted test result. - For an observed collection, fails to follow the observer's instructions to raise his/her clothing above the waist, lower clothing and underpants, and to turn around to permit the observer to determine if he/she has any type of prosthetic or other device that could be used to interfere with the collection process. - Possesses or wears a prosthetic or other device that could be used to interfere with the collection process. - Admits to the collector or MRO that he/she has adulterated or substituted the specimen.
+- Fails to appear for any test (excluding pre-employment) within a reasonable time, as determined by the employer, consistent with applicable DOT agency regulations, after being directed to do so by the employer. - Fails to remain at the testing site until the testing process is complete; provided that an applicant who leaves the testing site before the testing process commences for a pre-employment test is not deemed to have refused the test.
+The testing process commences once the applicant has been provided the specimen collection cup. - Fails to provide a urine or breath specimen for any drug or alcohol test required by 49 CFR Part 40 or DOT agency regulations, if the employee leaves after the testing process has commenced. - In the case of a directly observed or monitored collection in a drug test, fails to permit the observation or monitoring of the provision of a specimen. - Fails or declines to take a second test the employer or collector has directed. - Fails to provide a sufficient amount of urine when directed, unless it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure to provide. - Fails to provide a sufficient breath specimen, and the physician has determined, through a required medical evaluation, that there was no adequate medical explanation for the failure. - Fails to undergo a medical examination, as directed by the MRO as part of the verification process, or as directed by the Designated Employer Representative (DER) concerning the evaluation part of the "shy bladder" or "shy lung" procedures in 49 CFR Part 40, subpart 1. - Fails to sign the certification at Step 2 of the alcohol testing form (ATF). - Fails to cooperate (e.g., refuse to empty pockets when so directed by the collector, fail to wash hands after being directed to do so by the collector) or otherwise interferes with any part of the testing process. - Is reported by the MRO as having a verified adulterated or substituted test result. - For an observed collection, fails to follow the observer's instructions to raise his/her clothing above the waist, lower clothing and underpants, and to turn around to permit the observer to determine if he/she has any type of prosthetic or other device that could be used to interfere with the collection process. - Possesses or wears a prosthetic or other device that could be used to interfere with the collection process. - Admits to the collector or MRO that he/she has adulterated or substituted the specimen.